jeanettephung/cse134b/public/readme-hw4.md

 Comparing performance of soundboard with and without service workers.

-No Service Worker on Regular 3G (First Load):
-  1st run - JS Time: 103ms, Finish: 26.87s, DOMContentLoaded: 477ms, Load: 680ms
-No Service Worker on Regular 3G (Second Load):
-  1st run - JS Time: 103ms, Finish: 26.87s, DOMContentLoaded: 477ms, Load: 680ms
-No Service Worker on Regular 3G (Offline):
+No Service Worker on Regular 3G:
-  1st run - JS Time: 103ms, Finish: 26.87s, DOMContentLoaded: 477ms, Load: 680ms

-With Service Worker on Regular 3G (First Load):
-  1st run - JS Time: 103ms, Finish: 26.87s, DOMContentLoaded: 477ms, Load: 680ms
-With Service Worker on Regular 3G (Second Load):
-  1st run - JS Time: 103ms, Finish: 26.87s, DOMContentLoaded: 477ms, Load: 680ms
+  FIRST LOAD => Finish: 48.17s, DOMContentLoaded: 734ms, Load: 1.08s
+  SECOND LOAD => Finish: 47.95s, DOMContentLoaded: 742ms, Load: 1.04s
+  OFFLINE => page does not load

-With Service Worker on Regular 3G (Offline):
+With Service Worker on Regular 3G:
+  FIRST LOAD => Finish: 1.1min, DOMContentLoaded: 497ms, Load: 833ms
+  SECOND LOAD => Finish: 3.44s, DOMContentLoaded: 461ms, Load: 857ms
-  1st run - JS Time: 103ms, Finish: 26.87s, DOMContentLoaded: 477ms, Load: 680ms
+  OFFLINE => Finish: 2.42, DOMContentLoaded: 277ms, Load: 484ms

+  With Service Worker, on the first load the page runs faster than the page without Service Worker, but takes longer to finish.
+It takes longer to finish, because there are more files to load (javascript for the Service Worker and a Manifest which also loads icons).
+On the second load, we see a significant increase in Finish, DOMContentLoaded, and Load time because the Service Worker cached all assets from the first load and retrieved on the second load.
+Another benefit is that all items cached can be retrieved offline, therefore the page with Service Workers will load the page even if the user if offline.

 /** LightHouse Evaluation (link to result on /index) **/ First time running LightHouse, many points were docked due to image size.
 In order to improve performance, a simple solution was to reduce image quality.

+NOTE: The page was saved in HTML form and is clickable to expand subsections.